Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 - If two or more people are available, one person should dial for help while the other continues with rescue breathing.

-# STEP 9: CONTINUE RESCUE BREATHING
+## CONTINUE RESCUE BREATHING

 ![Alt text](/Images/ChildRescueBreathing/childRescueBreathing6.jpg)

 - Continue rescue breathing, giving one breath every 6 seconds (10 breaths per minute).

 - Check for a pulse every two minutes while doing rescue breathing.

 - Continue with rescue breathing until the child begins breathing on their own.

 - You will notice that they are improving if they start coughing or moving.